Charlesmbuu/lab/README.md

 # Training Labs

-> Charles Mburu | July 5, 2023
+> Sir Mburu | July 5, 2023

 -------------------

 These are free and accessible labs and exercises for demonstrations, learning, and education.

-This is made privately available for me to foster curiosity and passion within cybersecurity.
+This is made "privately" available for all to foster curiosity and passion within cybersecurity.